cherrydang/cherrydang/readme.md

 - 😄 My name is: Punnawit Pamee
 - ⚡ Student id: 63364017
 - 🔭 I'm currently studying on Faculty of Engineering.
+- python C#
+-I interested in programing and network

 ## Developer Tech